ianhecker/Cryptocurrency-Study/index.md

         return value
     ```

 + **Looping**

     Looping constructs are handled with recursive definitions.
 This allows finality of a looping definition to be proven statically during formal verification [[4]](#references).

 + **Control Flow**

     Scilla does not allow calls to other contracts within its transistions, only through the sending of a message.
-This is to prevent the famous $60 mil dollar DAO theft [[5]](#reference) from reoccuring via a call to another contract inside of a function, just like it happened in Solidity.
-This solution is  called a *tail-call*, and is now considered a best practice in Solidity [[4]](#references).
+This is to prevent another occurence of the famous $60 mil dollar DAO theft [[5]](#reference) from reoccuring.
+This exploit occured via a call to another contract inside of a function, which lead to contract-state manipulation in a "re-entry attack".
+The solution is called a *tail-call*, where other contracts are called post-transition and is now considered a best practice in Solidity [[4]](#references).

 #### Scilla Formal Verification
 + **Coq Proof Assistant**

     Coq Proof Assistant is a theorem prover tool with dependent-type theory used to verify programs using mathematical libraries.
 Scilla is being developed hand-in-hand with this tool.
 Semantics are modeled into Coq, using Coq's specification language called Gallina [[4]](#references).

+### Bamboo

+Bamboo is very similar in structure to Scilla and similarly attempts to solve reentrance problems.
+Bamboo has even started to produce (with limited success) EVM bytecode that "ran as expected" [[7]](#references).
+The OCaml compiler still remains buggy, and is now maintained by Cornell Blockchain in [this github repository](#https://github.com/CornellBlockchain/bamboo) [[8]](#references).